 - There should be around 1cm space between the longest toe and the end of the shoes.
 You don’t want the toes to be squashed and they should be able to move freely.

 - The heel should not be slipping up and down when walking.

 - Avoid buying footwear that they can grow into.
 If the shoe is too big it could be harmful for their development.

 - It is important the shoe has a strong heel counter.
-You should not be able to push the back of the shoe down as shown in the picture.
+You should not be able to push the back of the shoe down as shown in the picture below.

-- Having a fastening system will help to keep your foot in the shoe correctly
+- A fastening system will help keep the foot in the shoe correctly.

-- Flex at the forefoot, not in the middle.
+- The shoe should flex at the forefoot, not in the middle.

 When should you see a podiatrist?

 A podiatrist can assess if the shoe is correctly fitted, but there is also a multitude of areas where a podiatrist can help: